XSCE/xsce/docs/XSCE-Platforms.md

 ## Operating Systems

 * CentOS 7 64 bit version
-* Fedora 22 and 23 (experimental) both 64 bit and 32 bit versions
+* Fedora 22 64 bit
 * Fedora 18 32 bit on XO laptops

+You should start with a **minimal** install of your chosen OS and read the partition scheme below.

 ## Hardware Platforms

-Theoretically the XSCE School Server should run on any machine that can run Centos 7 or Fedora 22 and 23.
+Theoretically the XSCE School Server should run on any machine that can run Centos 7 or Fedora 22.

 In practice, XSCE has been tested on the following platforms and configurations.